Diane Downs: Incarceration

 Downs' sentence meant she could not be considered for parole until 2009.
-Under Oregon law at the time, as a dangerous offender, Downs would have been eligible for a parole hearing every two years until she is released or dies in prison.
+Under Oregon law at the time, as a dangerous offender, Downs would have been eligible for a parole hearing every two years until she was released or died in prison.
 In her first application for parole in 2008, Downs reaffirmed her innocence.
-She insisted that, "Over the years, I have told you and the rest of the world that a man shot me and my children.
+She insisted that, "over the years, I have told you and the rest of the world that a man shot me and my children.
 I have never changed my story."
 Her first parole hearing was on December 9, 2008.

 Lane County District Attorney Douglas Harcleroad wrote to the parole board: "Downs continues to fail to demonstrate any honest insight into her criminal behavior... even after her convictions, she continues to fabricate new versions of events under which the crimes occurred."
 He also wrote that "she alternately refers to her assailants as a bushy-haired stranger, two men wearing ski masks, or drug dealers and corrupt law enforcement officials."
 Downs participated in the hearing from the Valley State Prison for Women.
-She was not permitted a statement, but answered questions from the parole board.
+She was not permitted a statement but answered questions from the parole board.
 After three hours of interviews and thirty minutes of deliberation, she was denied parole.
-Downs had parole hearings in 2010 and 2020, which were both denied.
+Downs had parole hearings in 2010, 2020, and 2025, which were all denied.
 Downs maintained her innocence in all parole hearings.
+The Oregon Board of Parole and Post-Prison Supervision gave Downs a 6-year extended deferral and scheduled her next parole consideration hearing for 2031.